 top of page

-In 2021 something special happened in Suffolk.
+In 2021 something amazing happened in (not so sleepy) Suffolk.

 Aspire Black Suffolk was much more than an engagement exercise.
-My work resulted in a national accolade from the Museums Association - their Museums Change Life Radical Changemaker award.
+My work resulted in a national accolade from the Museums Association: their Museums Change Lives 'Radical Changemaker' award.

-Their support came in the form of support from the exhibition curators (we're now great friends) from the perspective as experienced museum curatorial and engagement professionals.
-They joined fortnightly Zoom meetings with the Aspire network of people - in fact, it Aspire became a local cultural movement.
+Their support came in the form of support from the exhibition curators from the perspective as experienced museum curatorial and engagement professionals.

 The museum submitted and managed an Arts Council application which resulted in finding of more than £20,000.
 I contributed to the application with the support of the community.